Girl Scouts San Diego serves 22,500

 is not required.

-in Julian, CA, this camp features arts and crafts, a sport field, basketball
+in Julian, CA, this rustic camp features a swimming and equestrian program,

 Essential Duties and Responsibilities

 - Supervises and evaluates challenge course director, equestrian director, camp operations specialists and high adventure specialist to develop and implement program activities, including trip itineraries.

 - Manages supplies, equipment and activities to ensure off-camp trips comply with policies and procedures and monitor equipment usage.

 - Oversees camp high risk activities, including but not limited to archery, fishing, bouldering, rock climbing, canoeing and camping.